Connecticut Misdemeanor Defense Attorneys

 There are situations, of course, in which individuals are wrongfully accused and were not involved in the alleged misdemeanor offense.
 Our experienced attorneys will thoroughly investigate the circumstances surrounding your arrest and allegations to identify ways to challenge the prosecution’s case and prove you are not guilty.
 Our Connecticut attorneys understand how authorities gather evidence to prove a case and, therefore, have the ability to build an effective defense against charges to avoid conviction.

 Discuss your case with a qualified Connecticut misdemeanor defense lawyer today

 If you have been arrested or charged with a misdemeanor, you require the highest quality of criminal defense to avoid a conviction on your permanent criminal record and other serious penalties that may result.
-At Duffy Law, LLC, free consultations are available, so please call our office in New Haven at 203-946-2000
+At Duffy Law, LLC, consultations are available, so please call our office in New Haven at 203-946-2000